 You should visit this area because of its history and to get a better understanding of Salvadoran history and culture.

-These are the best things to see and do at San Salvador historic downtown.
+These are the best things to see and do at San Salvador historic district.

 The National Palace